Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

 - You are responsible for everything.

-Cloud hosting is a newer type of web hosting.
-It can best be described as a hybrid version of a VPS, but more cost-effective.
+Cloud hosting is like a hybrid version of a VPS—but more cost-effective.

 Cloud hosting plans come with multiple remote servers.
 Each server has different responsibilities.
 If one of the servers is compromised or has a problem, the other servers on the network will take over those responsibilities and pick up the slack.